Skip to main content

 Setting WordPress Plain Permalinks

-Usually, the Permalinks are going to be set to Post Name.
+Usually, the Permalinks are set to Post Name.
 After switching the Permalinks to Plain, check if the error has been fixed again.

-If the error has been fixed while using the Plain Permalinks, this will require further investigation by the hosting support team.
+If the error has been fixed while using the Plain Permalinks, the hosting support team will require further investigation.

 Incorrect protocol